NexwayGroup/grunt-sass-bootstrapper/README.md

 @import "partials/mixins"
 ```

-However if we add a `// #required "partials/mixins"` to the `main.scss` file the order of imports will change to the:
+However if we add a `// #requires "partials/mixins"` to the `main.scss` file the order of imports will change to the:
 ```
 @import "partials/mixins"
 @import "main"